Dolly (magazine): Dolly Doctor

 Dolly Doctor was a segment that ran in Dolly since its first issue to answer readers' health questions.

-John Wright was the first Dolly Doctor.
-Melissa Kang has been the Dolly Doctor since 1993, until the closing of the print edition.
+Dr. John Wright was the first Dolly Doctor.
+Dr. Melissa Kang served as the Dolly Doctor from 1993 until it closed in 2016.
 A Dolly Doctor standalone app was released in 2015.

 A comparison of Dolly Doctor with other Australian magazines found that Dolly Doctor gave the most accurate health advice.